Markvanderuit/dual_hierarchy_tsne/README.md

   make
 ```

 During CMake configuration, [vcpkg](https://github.com/microsoft/vcpkg) pulls in a number of third-party dependencies.
-If you experience issues with compiling any of these, please refer to their respective build instructions for troubleshooting.
+If you experience unexpected issues with any of these, please refer to their respective build instructions for troubleshooting.

 ## Usage

 ### Library
 The CMake project provides three library build targets: *utils*, *vis*, and *sne*.
-The *utils* library provides utility and boilerplate code.
-The *vis* library provides a renderer for the demo application.
+The *utils* library contains utility and boilerplate code.
+The *vis* library contains rendering code for the demo application discussed below.
 The *sne* library contains the only parts that really matter.

-Below is an example showing its usage to minimize a small dataset:
+Below is a minimal example showing its usage to minimize a small dataset:

 ```c++
 #include <vector>